nkabbara/nkabbara.github.io/books/on-writing-well.md

     * Substitute a word that has freshness and oddity.
 That is oblique, not 'true and tested'.
     * Alter the length of sentences with the occasional short ones.
 Short sentences could leave a strong punch.

 [^2]: Cajole: gentel persuasion.
 Wheedle: persuation through insincere flatery.
 Blandish: persuation through skillfull flattery.
 Coax: persuation through patient means.

 [^3]: Example of this: Original: These are the times that try men’s souls.
 Bad: * Times like these try men’s souls. * How trying it is to live in these times! * These are trying times for men’s souls. * Soulwise, these are trying times.

+Usage is a gray area.
+Only use a word if it fills a real need and there's no better word to use.
+If a word is jargon don't use it.
+Examples of bad usage:
+* Notables
+* Greats
+* Upcoming
+* -wise suffix like healthwise.
+* Rather unique
+* myself as in: she invited Sam and myself to dinner.
+* 'Too' when substituted for 'very'
+* Input and feedback: ideas and what he thinks of them.
+* Verbalize

+Before you begin your writing, some core decisions need to be made and stuck to.
+That will establish the unity of your work.
+Unity is the achor of good writing and communicates confidence to your readers: the author is in charge here.
+The decisions:
+1. Unity of pronoun: first person (participant), second person (advice, teaching) or third person (reporter).
+2. Unity of tense: popular past tense?
+Workable present tense?
+Pick one as the principle tense and use the past, present and hypothetical future when needed, but also come back to your principle tense.
+3. Unity of tone: formal, casual, earnest, understated, or humourous (amongst others).
+4. Capacity: reporter, provider of information, average man.
+5. Style: Impersonal and reportorial, personal, but formal, personal and casual.
+6. Attitude: detached, amused, judgemental, involved or ironic.
+7. How much do I want to cover?
+(Reduce, reduce, reduce).
+8. What ONE provocative thought do I want to bring through to the reader after he's done reading?
+This decision affects several others like tone and attitude and will help with what route you should follow and what destination you hope to reach.

+Don't let the material control your unity.
+Your decisions should control it.
+But as you're writing, you might find out that the writing is leading you into a better path than what you've decided on.
+Don't be a prisoner to your plan.
+Change your strategy.
+Go back to the material that is using the former decisions and rewrite it to match the better unity.

 ---